David Ferrier: Works

 Of Ferrier's publications, two books are particularly notable.
 The first one, published in 1876, The Functions of the Brain, describes his experimental results and became very influential in the succeeding years, in such a way that today it is considered one of the classics of neuroscience.
 In 1886, he published a new edition, considerably expanded and reviewed.

-The second book, which was published two years later – The Localization of Brain Disease – had as its subject the clinical applications of cortical localization.
+His second book was published two years later, The Localization of Brain Disease It had as its subject the clinical applications of cortical localization.

+Some of his speeches were also published.

-Together with his friends Hughlings Jackson and Crichton-Browne, Ferrier was one of the founders of the journal Brain in 1878, which was dedicated to the interaction between experimental and clinical neurology and is still published today.
-In that year Ferrier delivered the Goulstonian Lecture to the Royal College of Physicians on "The localisation of cerebral diseases".
+Ferrier was one of the founders of the journal Brain, together with his friends Hughlings Jackson and Crichton-Browne.
+The journal was dedicated to the interaction between experimental and clinical neurology and is still published today.
+In 1878 Ferrier delivered the Goulstonian Lecture to the Royal College of Physicians on "The localisation of cerebral diseases".